 You should seek immediate medical care if the pain is so severe that you can’t sit still or need to curl into a ball to get comfortable, or if you have any of the following:

 - swelling or severe tenderness of the abdomen

 Make an appointment with your doctor if you experience any of the following symptoms:

 - abdominal pain that lasts longer than 24 hours

 Call your doctor if you’re pregnant or breastfeeding and you experience abdominal pain.

-Imaging tests, such as MRI scans, ultrasounds, and X-rays, are used to view organs, tissues, and other structures in the abdomen in detail.
+Imaging tests, like MRI scans, ultrasounds, and X-rays, are used to view organs, tissues, and other structures in the abdomen in detail.
 These tests can help diagnose tumors, fractures, ruptures, and inflammation.

 Other tests include: